Fact Sheets and Resources

 Oral Care Tips

-Seniors are living longer than ever, and many are keeping
+Seniors are living longer than ever, and many are keeping their

-so is daily mouth care.
+mouth care.

 Client/Caregiver Resources